flloschy/SvelteExamples/README.md

 A way to upload files to the server

 ## [04 - Session](https://github.com/flloschy/SvelteExamples/tree/main/04-Sessions)
-A *(bad, cruel and)* basic example of Sessions and User Authentifikation to give an idea on how to do it your self! [reasons why to do it your self](https://github.com/flloschy/SvelteExamples/tree/main/04-Sessions/README.md#4-info)
+A *(bad, cruel and)* basic example of Sessions and User authentification to give an idea on how to do it your self! [reasons why to do it your self](https://github.com/flloschy/SvelteExamples/tree/main/04-Sessions/README.md#4-info)